Why Your Business Needs Better Email Security

 Cyber criminals are getting better at disguising themselves - devoting extensive time and resources to social engineering research.
 Once a target has been selected, threat actors scan all their social media pages to learn what type of content they are engaging with, who their friends are, who their former co-workers are, and more.
 In some cases, criminals will even create fake profiles to connect with potential targets and obtain more information that can be used to craft highly convincing spear phishing and whaling emails.
 Not only does the information obtained through social engineering make these email attack campaigns appear more credible, it also helps them evade spam filters, since each fraudulent email is unique.

-Malware is another email-borne threat that is quickly advancing in complexity and sophistication.
+Malware and ransomware attacks are quickly advancing in complexity and sophistication.
 Traditionally, the same malware was sent to many users, and once these viruses were identified, security companies used the file’s signature to identify new attacks.
 This tactic is ineffective in the modern digital threat environment, as attackers now generate a unique file for each recipient.

 While the majority of primitive malware attacks relied on executable files to infect victims’ systems, malicious hackers are increasingly leveraging stealthy fileless techniques which exploit legitimate, trusted system tools to evade traditional security defenses.
 Because fileless malware does not use executable files and, therefore, does not have a signature, the majority of signature-based antivirus software and simplistic email security solutions are unable to detect this emerging exploit.
 This enables cyber thieves to quietly sit on systems for extended periods of time, eavesdrop on their targets and steal confidential business information.
 Ponemon Institute reports that fileless attacks are 10 times more successful than file-based attacks.